Fiserv/transfer-now/docs/fund-transfer/transfer-services.md

 <!-- theme: info -->

-**Note**: Clients specify whether they want hard fail or soft fail in the Data Gathering Form (DGF).
+> :memo: **Note:** Clients specify whether they want hard fail or soft fail in the Data Gathering Form (DGF).

->	Hard Fail - TransferNow displays a message to the user informing them that the transfer amount exceeds the available balance.
+-	Hard Fail - TransferNow displays a message to the user informing them that the transfer amount exceeds the available balance.
 The user is prevented from submitting the transfer until adjusting the transfer amount less than or equal to the available balance.
->	Soft Fail - TransferNow displays a warning message to the user informing them that the transfer amount exceeds the available balance.
+-	Soft Fail - TransferNow displays a warning message to the user informing them that the transfer amount exceeds the available balance.
 The user is permitted to submit the transfer even though the transfer amount is greater than the available balance.

 <!-- type: tab -->